jpvneves/General-Hardening/operating-systems/linux/ubuntu/ubuntu-desktop-24.04.3.md

 ## 4. Remove Unnecessary Services
 Linux comes with many services enabled by default.
 Many of them are important and required for normal use.\
 However, not all services are necessary, and the more services you have running, the larger your system’s attack surface becomes.\
 It is therefore important to disable any service that you know you won’t need or use, or that does not have critical dependencies.
+If you disable an important service the system might become unstable.\
+If unsure, do not disable it.

 ```bash
 systemctl list-unit-files --type=service | grep enabled  # List all the enabled services